kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 #### Status

-Analogous to `PodGroupStatus`, `CompositePodGroupStatus` represents the current observed state of a `CompositePodGroup`.
+Analogous to `PodGroupStatus`, `CompositePodGroupStatus` represents the observed state of a `CompositePodGroup`.

 ```go
 // CompositePodGroupStatus represents information about the status of a composite pod group.